-Turn the wheel wrench clockwise to raise the jack lift head to the lifting point.
+Turn the wheel wrench clockwise to raise the jack lift head a little.

 If your vehicle has wheel nut caps, loosen them by turning the wheel wrench counterclockwise.
 If you have a center cap with wheel nut caps, the wheel nut caps are designed to remain with the center cap.

 Remove the center cap.